nouns-game-engine/nge/development/getting-started.md

 # Getting Started

 {% hint style="warning" %}
-NounsGame is still in pre-production.
+NGE is still in pre-production.
 The documentation here may be prospective, contain errors or very little information, or not work as intended.
 {% endhint %}

 ## Source Code